-Can independent contractors create permanent establishment?
+Can independent contractors create a permanent establishment?

 However, you shouldn’t think that hiring a contractor instead of an employee will allow you to escape PE on that basis alone.
 If it appears that you are directing the contractor’s work schedule and methods, and they are creating regular revenue for your company, then the hiring method would not automatically insulate you from PE.
-For example, if the contractor is actually signing contracts on your behalf and at your direction, that could meet the criteria.
+For example, if the contractor is signing contracts on your behalf and at your direction, that could meet the criteria.

 Another factor is whether the contractor is working solely for your company in an agency relationship, or if they are performing the same services for multiple clients in the country.
 In China, if a non-employee is representing multiple companies, PE will not be applied to the activity and revenue.

 The imposition of permanent establishment does vary among countries, and the risk can be greater depending on where the worker is located.
 For example, China is the strictest country in Asia when it comes to PE, and many European countries such as France and Ireland are stretching the definition of PE to capture many types of business activity, including digital sales.